-The bank is now reporting for the first time on the bank's performance in the field of CSR and sustainability under the globally recognised standard, the Global Reporting Initiative (GRI), in accordance with the Core option.
+We report on the bank's performance in the field of CSR and sustainability under the globally recognised standard Global Reporting Initiative (GRI), in accordance with the Core option.
 (GRI 102-54) The bank will report its CSR results under the GRI standard on a yearly cycle together with the annual report.
 (GRI 102-52)

-The information provided in the report is as balanced and correct as possible, and sufficiently precise and accessible to permit an evaluation of the bank's performance as regards CSR.
+The information provided in the report is as balanced and correct as possible, and sufficiently precise and accessible to permit an evaluation of the bank's performance as regards to CSR.
 The report refers to management documents and makes documents in the public domain accessible via references to enable the reader to obtain further details to supplement the information offered by the report.
 The report is published as part of the adopted annual report to ensure timeliness and relevance.
 (GRI 102-46)